 "Saturn's upper atmosphere; the role of electrodynamics"

-Associate lecturer, mathematics department, UW-Eau Claire
+Associate lecturer, computer science and mathematics departments, UW-Eau Claire

 Thursday, April 9